pythonanywhere/pythonanywhere_task_helpers/helpers/4-deploy-local-web-app.md

     sys.path.append('/home/mysusername/myproject')
     from myapp import app as application

+Finally, if you're using a virtualenv, you need two lines at the very top of your WSGI file to get it activated:

+    activate_this = '/home/myusername/.virtualenvs/virtualenvname/bin/activate_this.py'
+    execfile(activate_this, dict(__file__=activate_this))

 We hope that helps!
 Do use the **Send feedback** button above if you run into any problems, we're always here to help.